The French pronoun Y replaces a place

 Elle n’y va pas.

-*note the placement of ne / pas when using the pronoun Y.
+*Note the placement of negation when using the pronoun Y.

 |We’re going to the store. |